Emberiza

 The buntings are a group of Old World passerine birds forming the genus Emberiza, the only genus in the family Emberizidae.
 The family contains 44 species.
-They are seed-eating birds with stubby, conical bills.
+They are seed-eating birds with stubby, conical bills that inhabit open and half-open habitats, including deserts, stony drylands, shrubland, savanna, and open taiga forests.

 Taxonomy

 The family Emberizidae was formerly much larger and included the species now placed in the Passerellidae (New World sparrows) and Calcariidae (longspurs and snow buntings).
 Molecular phylogenetic studies found that the large family consisted of distinct clades that were better treated as separate families.

 The genus Emberiza is now the only genus placed in the family Emberizidae.
 The genus was introduced by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 The type species was subsequently designated as the yellowhammer (Emberiza citrinella).
 The genus name Emberiza is from Old German Embritz, a bunting.
 The origin of the English "bunting" is unknown.
+Species in the New World genus Passerina include the word "bunting" in their common names, but are now classed in the family Cardinalidae.

 A 2008 genetic study found that three emberizid species that were placed in their own monotypic genera clustered within the Emberiza.
 These were the crested bunting (Melophus lathami), the slaty bunting (Latouchiornis siemsseni), and the corn bunting (Miliaria calandra).
 All three species are now included in the genus Emberiza.

 A large DNA-based study of the passerines published in 2019 found that the buntings are most closely related to the longspurs and snow buntings in the family Calcariidae.

 Ornithologists Edward Dickinson and Leslie Christidis in the fourth edition of the Howard and Moore Complete Checklist of the Birds of the World chose to split up Emberiza and recognise the genera Fringillaria, Melophus, Granativora, Emberiza, and Schoeniclus.
 Their example has not been followed by the online version of the Handbook of the Birds of the World nor by Frank Gill and David Donsker in the list of world birds that they maintain on behalf of the International Ornithologists' Union.
 The British Ornithologists' Union has argued that splitting the genus provides little benefit and destabilizes the nomenclature.